Valerian is a flowering plant native to Europe and parts of Asia. It blooms in summer, and its pink and sometimes white flowers have a sweet scent.

 Valerian Root for Anxiety?

-Valerian root is certainly an attractive option for reducing anxiety, but it's not the only one.
-Make sure you take my free 7 minute anxiety test to find out other potential anxiety solutions.
+Valerian root is undoubtedly an attractive option for reducing anxiety, but it's not the only one.
+Make sure you take my free 7-minute anxiety test to find out other potential anxiety solutions.

 Questionable Anxiety Treatments